 Adding recessed lighting to your home is one way to increase the cozy factor while maintaining the home’s value for a relatively small investment.
 Understanding the scope of the job will make it easier to estimate how much it might cost and how best to pay for it based on your particular financial situation.

 Looking into rebate programs or federal and state financial assistance programs might help with the costs associated with adding recessed lighting to a home.
-Another option may be a personal loan to help pay for the project costs.
+Another option may be a home remodel loan, which is a personal loan, to help pay for the project costs.

 SoFi unsecured personal loans have no fees and low rates, with funding in as little as three days.
 Checking your rate takes just 1 minute via an easy online process.

 Photo credit: iStock/Yulia Romashko